BuildForSDG/GoBusiness/README.md

 GoBusiness seeks to solve the problem of Funding for Businesses especailly Small scale businesses in communities.
 This projects seeks to solve SDG(s) GOAL 1: NO POVERTY If Small businesses can get funded without collaterals and high Interest Loans requirements,it will lead to expansion and reduce employments which inturn takes people out of poverty.
+The goal is to help mobilize resources to end poverty by growing SMEs.

 ## Usage
  Hosted App link <a>here</a>